2023 Texas Longhorns baseball team

-The 2023 Texas Longhorns baseball team represents the University of Texas at Austin during the 2023 NCAA Division I baseball season.

-The Longhorns play their home games at UFCU Disch–Falk Field as a member of the Big 12 Conference.

-They are led by head coach David Pierce, in his 7th season at Texas.
+The 2023 Texas Longhorns baseball team represented the University of Texas at Austin during the 2023 NCAA Division I baseball season.
+The Longhorns played their home games at UFCU Disch–Falk Field as a member of the Big 12 Conference.
+They were led by head coach David Pierce, in his 7th season at Texas.

+In the last weekend of the regular season, Texas swept No. 6 West Virginia to earn a share of the 2023 Big 12 Regular season Championship.
+With a conference record of 15–9, Texas tied West Virginia and Oklahoma State for 1st place in the conference.
+Due to tiebreakers, Texas was the top seeded team in the Big 12 tournament.
+This is Texas Baseball's 80th Conference Championship in program history.

 Previous season

-Regular Season
+Regular season

 Texas finished the regular season 39–17, 14–10 in Big 12 play.
 In non-conference play, Texas went 25-7 never being swept once.
 Against ranked opponents, Texas went 5–6.
 Over conference play, Texas won 5 series, while losing 3.
 Texas won series over Oklahoma, TCU, Baylor, West Virginia, and Kansas.
 Out of the 5 series won, Texas swept Baylor and Kansas.
 The 3 series that were lost were to Texas Tech, Kansas State, and Oklahoma State.
 Oklahoma State was the only team that swept Texas over the course of the regular season.
 Heading into the Big 12 tournament, Texas finished 5th in the conference regular season earning a 5-seed in the conference tournament.